This one bowl, super easy Gluten Free Cornbread is perfectly sweet, crunchy on the outside and soft and tender on the inside.

 - 1¼ cups (250 g) granulated sugar

-- 1¾ cup (245 g) Kim's gluten free flour blend (or any gf flour blend with xanthan gum)
+- 1¾ cup (245 g) Kim's all purpose gluten free flour blend a store bought blend may be substituted, but hasn't been tested

 - Preheat oven to 375°.

 - Add all dry ingredients to a large bowl and whisk to combine.

 - Make a well in the center of the dry ingredients and pour wet ingredients into well.
 Stir to combine.

 - Pour batter into greased 9 x 13 pan, cast iron skillet (10-12 inch), pie plate, muffin pans, or mini loaf pans.